Heat Pump Pricing Index

 rebate

-Up to $1,500 for a TVA Preferred air-source or geothermal heat pump in TVA territory (north Alabama).
+Up to $800 for an air-source or dual-fuel heat pump rated 17 SEER2 or higher ($500 for 15-16.99 SEER2) in TVA territory (north Alabama).
 Must use a Quality Contractor Network installer.
+Geothermal heat pumps qualify for a separate $1,500 rebate.

 6 utility-specific programs not shown here.
 Enter your ZIP in the calculator to filter to just your utility.